-Four of the studies (Wu et al., 1999; James et al., 2003; Harris et al., 2008; Lemke et al., 2010) reported that the percentage of SDA in erythrocytes at the end of the study compared with baseline in the SDA treatment groups was small to negligible indicating that the conversion of SDA to the longer chain omega-3s is nearly 100%.
+Four of the studies (Wu et al., 1999; James et al., 2003; Harris et al., 2008; Lemke et al., 2010) reported that the percentage of SDA in erythrocytes at the end of the study compared with baseline in the SDA treatment groups was small to negligible.
+This indicates that SDA acts as a short term intermediate that is anabolised either to long chain omega-3s or is metabolised into energy.
 Miles et al. (2004) reported that SDA did not appear in detectable amounts in any of the plasma fractions investigated or in peripheral blood mononuclear cells (PBMCs) in the SDA treated group.
-James et al. (2003) also noted that when SDA was provided as an ethyl ester that it was not detectable in plasma triacylglycerols, cholesterol esters or phospholipids, or in phospholipids, platelets or PBMCs, indicating that SDA is readily metabolised to EPA without any significant accumulation of eicosatetraenoic acid (ETA).
+James et al. (2003) also noted that when SDA was provided as an ethyl ester, it was not detectable in plasma triacylglycerols, cholesterol esters or phospholipids, platelets or PBMCs, indicating that SDA is readily metabolised to EPA without any significant accumulation of the intermediate fatty acid, eicosatetraenoic acid (ETA) (see Figure 1).

-Thus, based on the evidence from the five RCTs, there are negligible amounts of residual SDA in the various blood fractions considered in these studies.
+Thus, based on the evidence from five RCTs, there are negligible amounts of residual SDA in the various blood fractions considered in these studies.